 - Topic 2 ‘Using Chords in Songs’ - Students enhance their knowledge of chords and of chord sequences.

-- Topic 3 ‘Rondos and Recurring Structures’ – Students comprehend the basic structure of rondo form.
+- Topic 3 ‘Rondos and Recurring Structures’ – Students comprehend the basic structure of rondo form through composing, performing and listening.

 Students carry on developing their understanding of music theory and continue composing using 'Sibelius'.